C. B. Forgotston

 Charlton Bath Forgotston, Jr., known as C. B. Forgotston (January 19, 1945 – January 3, 2016), was an American attorney, political pundit and state government watchdog from Hammond in southeastern Louisiana.
 For seven years, he was the chief counsel of the Appropriations Committee of the Louisiana House of Representatives.
-Long afflicted with bipolar disorder, Forgotston committed suicide by firearm early in 2016, around two weeks before his 71st birthday.
+Long affected by bipolar disorder, Forgotston committed suicide by firearm early in 2016, at age 70.

 Background

 Forgotston was born to Charlton Bath Forgotston (1913–1987) and Elsa de Vries (1918–2014) in Newellton, Louisiana.
 The senior Forgotston owned Newellton Electric Company and served for twenty years on the Newellton Town Council.

 In 2013, Forgotston opposed Bobby Jindal's proposal to end the Louisiana state income tax accompanied by an increase in sales taxes.
 At the time, Forgotston correctly predicted that Jindal's plan would fail to clear the legislature because of the higher sales taxes, the lack of needed Democratic support to offset Republican defectors, and the likelihood that the plan would not increase overall state revenues.
 After Jindal subsequently withdrew the plan because of the lack of public and legislative support, the Louisiana Republican Party issued a personal attack on Forgotston.